egaumer/torah/exodus/yitro.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 4 &#8729; Question 2** </span><br/><br/>What are the goals of the Sabbath?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 4 &#8729; Question 2** </span><br/><br/>What are the goals of the Sabbath?
 The goal behind the Sabbath is simple.
 Stop your regular work.
 Focus on your family, on _Yhwh_ and His Word, and relax and enjoy one another in a day of physical and spiritual renewal.
 The most important thing is that you are being obedient to the LORD’s commands.
 Remembrance is commanded, so how can we remember to keep the Sabbath?
 Write it in your day planner!
 Fit it in your schedule to just chill with your family and friends.
 Go to church.
 Eat together.

 &nbsp;